Experience Spirituality at Arulmigu Sri Rajakaliamman Glass Temple, Johor

 How to Show Respect to A Hindu Temple as A Visitor

 If you are a visitor to Hindu religious places, it is good to familiarize yourself with the various etiquettes that you are expected to observe in order for you to have a smooth and dignified visit.

-- Remove footwear outside the temple – Many temples have special places which have been reserved for storing shoe and foot wear of devotees who come to worship inside the temple.
+Many temples have special places which have been reserved for storing shoe and footwear of devotees who come to worship inside the temple.
 You can keep wearing your socks unless the floor is slippery and you want to remove your socks.
-Removing of shoes, sandals or any other footwear is mandatory rule in any Hindu temple.
+Removing of shoes, sandals or any other footwear is a mandatory to rule in any Hindu temple.

-- Get a close view of the idol – It is good to observe a Hindu practice about the queue for ‘darshan’ or the act to see the idol.
-The queues can be divided between the men and women.
+It is good to observe a Hindu practice about the queue for ‘darshan’ or the act to see the idol.
+The queues can be divided between men and women.
 This practice must be adhered to, so it is important to know.

-- Do not photograph – Photography is not allowed in many temples.
+Photography is not allowed in many temples.
 You should be able to watch out for this rule wherever you are.
-It is sometime written outside on the common areas or notice boards.
+It is sometimes written outside on the common areas or notice boards.
 You may even ask around including the priest himself.

-- Seek out beggars – You might find a number of beggars outside the temple, you don’t have to give them cash if you do not want.
+You might find a number of beggars outside the temple, you don’t have to give them cash if you do not want.
 However, if you want to help them for that particular time buy them some food or donate in kind.
-If given cash they might spend it in other ways such as tobacco, liquor and gambling.
+If given cash they might spend it in other ways such as tobacco, liquor, and gambling.

 Fast Tips When You Are Inside The Shrine

 There are some small things that you should observe once you’re inside the shrine.
 These things include

 - Always move along the right side in temples as it shows a deep reverence for the Buddha.